vrnetlab/vrnetlab/README.md

 ```

 The containers expose port 22 for SSH, port 830 for NETCONF and port 5000 is
-mapped to the virtual serial device.
-All the NICs of the virtual routers are
+mapped to the virtual serial device (use telnet).
+All the NICs of the virtual
-exposed via TCP ports in the range 10001-10099.
+routers are exposed via TCP ports in the range 10001-10099.

 Virtual routers